Rabbit Population by Season Gizmo Answer Key: Understanding Ecological Dynamics Through Simulation

 Why do rabbit populations fluctuate naturally?

 Natural fluctuations occur due to predation, disease, food availability, and weather patterns.
-These cycles help maintain ecosystem balance and prevent any single species from dominating completely That's the part that actually makes a difference..
+These cycles help maintain ecosystem balance and prevent any single species from dominating completely And it works..

 How does this simulation relate to real-world conservation efforts?

 Understanding population dynamics helps conservationists predict how species might respond to environmental changes, habitat loss, or climate change.
-The Gizmo provides foundational knowledge for managing wildlife populations sustainably.
+The Gizmo provides foundational knowledge for managing wildlife populations sustainably No workaround needed..

 What other factors might influence rabbit populations beyond those in the simulation?